ben-stafford/GCaMP_Analysis/README.md

 There are also three flags you can set that impact how the analysis is run and whether output mat files are saved.
 1) stationary_trials - when set to 1, the code will only analyze trails when the animal was not running.
-2) save_data - when set to 1, the code will save out data structures in a mat file in a directory created and located within the dircetory specified in analysisDir.
+2) save_data - when set to 1, the code will save out data structures in a mat file in a directory created and located within the directory specified in analysisDir.
-3) cno_data - when set to 1, the output mat files will be saved in a directory named 'CNO', otherwise they will be saved in a directory named 'Control'.
+3) cno_data - when set to 1, the output mat files will be saved in a directory named 'CNO' and have '_cno' appended to the file name, otherwise they will be saved in a directory named 'Control' and have '_control' appended to the file name.

-   Output Test
+Output:

+When save_data = 1, the code saves data structures in mat files.
+The names of these output files depend on how many files were included in files_to_analyze.
+For each file analyzed, the code extracts the second set of three numbers in the file name (these correspond to the experiment number) and includes it in the file name.
+If only one file is analyzed, the output file will have a name like:

+day1_000_control.mat

+If two file are analyzed, the output file will have a name like:

+day1_000_002_control.mat

 Control_CNO_Compare_Compile.m